jiwonjulietyoon/Database-Notes/mysql.md

 - `SELECT *` : all columns
 - `SELECT colName1, colName2` : return values of only _colName1_ and _colName2_
+- `SELECT longColumnName AS shortNm` : Assign alias to column name
+  - `AS` may be omitted -> `SELECT longColumnName shortNm`
 - `SELECT DISTINCT colName`: return all values of _colName_ after eliminating duplicates
 - `SELECT COUNT(*)` : return the total number of all records
   - `SELECT COUNT(DISTINCT colName)` : number of rows with unique _colName_